Karannpandey/Interior-Design-Recommendation-System/README.md

-Please read the file "IEEE_Conference_Template.pdf" for detailed explanation.
+Please read the file "IEEE_Conference_Template.pdf" and "IIITB.pdf" for detailed explanation.